Enjoy one of Europe's highly regarded Baroque Music Festivals

 5 nights with breakfast at the 5* Hotel Phoenicia

 Outward: KM101 Depart London Heathrow (T4) 1050, arrive Malta 1500

 Return: KM102 Depart Malta 1705, arrive London Heathrow (T4) 1930

-2 Dinners & 6 Lunches with wine, water & coffee, all local transfers, entry fees & gratuities, services of Glorianne Mizzi & Tour Manager Stephen Brook
+2 dinners & 6 lunches with wine, water & coffee, all local transfers, entry fees & gratuities, services of Glorianne Mizzi & Tour Manager James Hill